shopware5/devdocs/source/developers-guide/content-types/index.md

 </service>
 ```

 The 'fieldName' is the unique identifier of your new field and can be used in the 'contenttypes.xml'.
-This also extends the selection in the extjs interface for the creation of a content type.
+This also extends the selection in the extjs interface for the creation of a Content Type.

 ### ResolveableFieldInterface

-If you want to populate the data after it has been read from the Database, can you implement to your field the interface 'Shopware\Bundle\ContentTypeBundle\Field\ResolveableFieldInterface'.
+If you want to populate the data after it has been read from the database, can you implement the interface 'Shopware\Bundle\ContentTypeBundle\Field\ResolveableFieldInterface' in your field .

-This interface requires, that you have to implement the method getResolver.
-In the getResolver method have you to return a service id of your resolver.
+This interface requires that you have to implement the method `getResolver`.
+In the `getResolver` method have you to return a service id of your resolver.
 The resolver will handle the processing of the saved data.

 ```php
 public static function getResolver(): string